tomedegroot/study-material/LPIC102/topic-105-Shells-Scripting-and-Data-Management.md

 A `GROUP BY` consists of two things:

-1. `GROUP BY` clause to specify where to group on
+1. `GROUP BY` clause to specify where to group on (can be multiple columns)
 2. If you are selecting more than what you are grouping: AGGREGATE functions to wrap us the fields you are not GROUPING:
   1. AVG(column)
   2. COUNT(column)